morganeamelot/SpInStoSim/README.md

 # SpInStoSim
-Spatial indicator computation and effects for stock assessment
+Spatial indicator computation and effects in stock assessment